New Durham, North Bergen

-New Durham is a neighborhood in North Bergen Township in Hudson County, New Jersey, United States.
+New Durham is a neighborhood in North Bergen in Hudson County, in the U.S. state of New Jersey.
 It is located near the foot of Union Turnpike and Bergen Turnpike, and south of the Tonnelle Avenue Station of the Hudson Bergen Light Rail.
-It is one of the few residential areas along the otherwise industrial/commercial Tonnelle Ave, and site of one of the town's main post offices.
+It is one of the few residential areas along the otherwise industrial/commercial U.S. Route 1/9 (Tonnelle Avenue) and the site of one of the town's main post offices.